Creating Mementoes and Memories at the RCH

 • It should be noted that this document is intended for patients at The Royal Children’s Hospital (RCH) only and other providers should kindly discuss their memento making with their relevant employer.

 We would like to acknowledge the generosity of the RCH Foundation who have provided funding towards the supplies required to complete the mementoes cited in this guideline.
-It is thanks to their support that we are able to ensure equitable resources across the RCH for our bereaved families.
+It is thanks to their support that we can ensure equitable resources across the RCH for bereaved families.

 Introduction

-Nursing staff’s involvement in bereavement varies throughout the different areas in which they work.
+Nursing staff’s roles and responsibilities during bereavement varies throughout clinical areas.
 As healthcare professionals, we can assist in providing dignified and compassionate care to support families in creating lasting mementoes and memories.
-A standardised approach can enhance best practice and ensure families receive consistent and comprehensive care.
+Providing staff with information on mementoes and memory making during end-of-life care will assist with consistent and comprehensive care to families who are experiencing bereavement.

 Aim